 When refunding the deposit, landlords have a 30-day period to perform the return to tenants.
 If landlords ignore this regulation, it can cause legal landlord-tenant issues and you will be liable to pay a $100 fine, attorney fees, and triple the security deposit amount.

-If you make deductions to the deposit, it’s important to provide tenants with a list of the deductions containing specific information of the repair expense costs, or risk facing legal issues.
-If Texas landlords fail to do so, then charges will not be deducted from the security deposit by law.
+If you make deductions to the deposit, landlords must provide tenants with a list of the deductions containing specific information of the repair expense costs, or risk facing legal issues.
+If Texas landlords fail to do so, then charges will not be deducted from the security deposit.

-Under state law, tenants who are victims of domestic violence are permitted to break their tenancy agreement without penalty.
-According to pertinent laws and rules, they are not required to send a written notice to the landlord before breaking the annual lease.
+Under state rules, tenants who are victims of domestic violence are permitted to break their tenancy agreement without penalty.
+According to pertinent laws and rules, they are not required to send a written notice to the landlord before breaking the annual rental agreement.
 If you, as a landlord, prevent a tenant from breaking the agreement, you’ll be issued a financial penalty.

 A tenant who’s a victim of domestic violence will need to provide their landlord with evidence.
 The tenant will be required to present the following documents: